FrancescoDiSalesGithub/fix-virtualbox-ip-bsd-based-systems/README.md

 fix ip for freebsd or bsd based on virtualbox images with host-only adapter network card

 # How to run
-Just run the bash script as the following:
+Just run the bash script as root and then run the following:
 ```
 bash fix-ip.sh <interface> <ip> <ip_broadcast>
 ```